An Overview of Alternative Lending in the Construction Industry

 Drawbacks–Extremely high fees

-While none of these alternative sources of lending will ever replace the conventional line of credit, they do provide useful avenues for those times when a traditional credit line just isn’t a good fit.
+While none of these alternative sources of construction lending will ever replace the conventional line of credit, they do provide useful avenues for those times when a traditional credit line just isn’t a good fit.
 In addition, particularly with services such as factoring, it doesn’t have to be an either/or arrangement: A client may benefit from working with both a factor and a traditional bank, in order to get the flexibility needed without paying higher fees than necessary.
 Such arrangements can be beneficial for all, since such a partnership may also provide greater financial protection for both the bank and factor.